NICMx/Jool/test/graybox/test-suite/siit/7915/README.md

 	If the packet is an ICMP error: lowest-ipv6-mtu does nothing
-		(but packet is still constrained to 1280 regardless of `lowest-ipv6-mtu`.) else if force-slow-path is enabled:
+		(but packet is still constrained to 1280 regardless of `lowest-ipv6-mtu`.) else if DF is enabled:
-		lowest-ipv6-mtu kicks in
-	else if DF is enabled:
 		lowest-ipv6-mtu does nothing
 	else